 Although I have been labeled as an optimist by most I do want to temper this post with a little reality.

-The Doctors TV show did say a couple things that were either completely wrong or very misleading which may have you doubting their credibility.
+The Doctors TV show did say a couple things that were either wrong or a little misleading which may have you doubting their credibility.

 First, The Doctors review stated that the products are not yet available in the U.S.A.
 Wrong!
 There are lots of suppliers here.
 Some of them are even selling thousands of units a month in the states.

 The second misleading thing the doctors TV show said is that the starter kit would cost you $150.
 Ouch!
-Wrong!
-I have never seen a unit that expensive.
-In fact I would say they average less then half that cost (which would be $75 according to my calculator).
+At least partially wrong..
+I would say the average for a decent unit is less about half that cost (which would be $75 according to my calculator) from what I have seen.

 So whether you like The Doctors TV show or not doesn’t change the facts.
 They listed electronic cigarettes as their #9 health trend to watch for in 2009 and I am exited to see this year shaping up quite nicely already for the e smoking community.
-If you liked the pictures in the post check out the promo video for the top 10 Health Trends 2009 show at this link: http://www.thedoctorstv.com/main/show_page/90
+If you would like to see some video shorts of this episode be sure to check out the promo video for the top 10 Health Trends 2009 show at this link: http://www.thedoctorstv.com/main/show_page/90